jamesob/jamesob.github.io/_posts/2012-2-11-language-matters.md

 {% endhighlight %}

-I don't expect you to read it or understand it; partly because it is highly-contextual, but mostly because it is daunting and convoluted.
+I don't expect you to read it or understand it; partly because it is highly contextual, but mostly because it is daunting and convoluted.

 On the other hand, try reading this code: